 National Book Festival Summer Writing Contest Winners Announced

-Nearly 300 young readers submitted essays to participating public libraries in the Mid-Atlantic region in this fifth year of the contest.
-Launched in 2012 with the DC Public Library, "A Book That Shaped Me" expanded with the help of public libraries in Washington, D.C., Maryland, Virginia, Delaware, Pennsylvania and West Virginia.
+More than 300 young readers submitted essays to participating public libraries in the Mid-Atlantic region in this seventh year of the contest.
+Launched in 2012 with the DC Public Library, “A Book That Shaped Me” expanded with the help of public libraries in Washington, D.C., Maryland, Virginia, Delaware, Pennsylvania and West Virginia.
 The local libraries offered the contest as part of their summer-reading programs.

-Five finalists per state were chosen in an initial round of judging.
+Thirty finalists total, from the states that received entries, were chosen in an initial round of judging.
 The finalists each will receive a $50 gift-card prize.

 Judging was conducted by members of the American Association of School Librarians (AASL), a division of the American Library Association (ALA).
 The AASL works to ensure all elementary- and secondary-school librarians participate as collaborative partners in the teaching and learning process.

-Grand-prize winners will read their essays during the "A Book That Shaped Me" awards presentation at the Library of Congress National Book Festival.
+Grand-prize winners will read their essays during the “A Book That Shaped Me” awards presentation at the Library of Congress National Book Festival.
 The contest presentation will take place at the Walter E. Washington Convention Center in Washington, D.C., on Saturday, Sept.
-24, 2016 at 3:20 p.m. at the Children I Stage and will be emceed by Eun Yang, NBC4 Washington television anchor.
+1, 2018 at 11:50 a.m. at the Children’s Green Stage and will be emceed by Eun Yang, NBC4 Washington television anchor.

 Grand Prize & State Winners

-1st Place Grand Prize & Delaware State Winner
+1st Place Grand Prize & Pennsylvania State Winner

-2nd Place Grand Prize & Maryland State Winner
+2nd Place Grand Prize Winner & Virginia State Winner

-3rd Place Grand Prize & Pennsylvania State Winner
+3rd Place Grand Prize & Washington, D.C.
+Winner

 State Finalists (winners indicated by asterisks)